performgohot19/DEM/ex2/README.md

 More information can be found here: [How to use Dynatrace > Real User Monitoring > Setup and configuration > Web applications](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/setup-and-configuration/web-applications/)

-There are 4 items in this exercies:
+There are 4 tasks in this exercies:
-1. Defining an application
+- [x] Defining an application
-2. Selecting the appropriate JavaScript frameworks
+- [x] Selecting the appropriate JavaScript frameworks
-3. Change how use actions are named
+- [x] Change how use actions are named
-4. Tagging a user session
+- [x] Tagging a user session

-### Item 1.
+### Task 1.
 Defining an application

 Reference: https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/setup-and-configuration/web-applications/initial-configuration/define-your-applications-via-the-my-web-application-placeholder